sairam95/assignment/README.md

 the ETL pipelines to respond in near-real time, delivering fresh data to business users.
 Also, a serverless architecture promotes workloads that are:

 - <b>Loosely coupled</b>: Event consumers only need to know the format of the event.
-They don't worry about who is sending the data.
-Similarly, event producers push the event to routers in required format and don't worry about consumer of the event.
+Similarly, event producers push the event to routers in required format.
+Routers will act as bridge between consumers and producers.
 - <b>Agile</b>: No custom code is required to poll the events; the event router will automatically push the events to consumers dynamically.
 This removes heavy coordination between producer and consumer services, speeding up development process.
 - <b>Scalable</b>: Since event producers, event routers and event consumers are decoupled, each can be scaled independently